Portal about bathroom renovation. Useful tips

 My friend has got a dog.
 My friend has a dog.

-3. All inanimate nouns are neuter and can be replaced by the pronoun it, except for the names of such vehicles as:
+3. All inanimate nouns are neuter and can be replaced by the pronoun it, except for the names of vehicles such as:

 boat boat, ship

-car car, car
+car car, automobile

 They are usually feminine and are replaced by the pronoun she.

-a.
-Endings -ess
+A. Endings -ess

-host - hostess host - hostess
+host - hostess

 tiger - tigress tiger - tigress